AntoineCyr/blockchain_solvency/README.md

 Recompile the circuit for more levels and more user.

-## Possible improvments
+## Current Status & Future Work

+We currently have proof generation working for every block.
+Future improvements focus on reducing proof time:

-1. Compile multiple circuits with a range of levels (for instead 2-10).
-We should use the different circuit depending on our number of users.
+1. Compile multiple circuits with a range of levels (for instance 2-10).
+We should use different circuits depending on our number of users.

 2. Fix the public parameters generation.
 Currently we generate them for each proof.